T0nia/My_First_Portfolio/README.md

 This is my HTML project.
-It contains all the tasks I have been assigned to do before the deadline.
+it contains a basic structure, web pages, and a portfolio.